Back Pain - how to reduce the risk

 Further Reading

 Losing a key employee can cripple a small business.
-That person may hold responsibility for essential tasks, know your clients or be in charge of a large project.
-If you're not prepared for the loss, your entire company will be affected by low morale...
+That person may handle essential tasks, know clients or lead a major project, and if you are not prepared the company can suffer from low morale, lost productivity and financial strain.
+Take pract...

-Sixty-seven million US adults, or one in three, suffer from high blood pressure, which makes the heart work hard and increases a person's heart disease and stroke risk.
-May is High Blood Pressure Awareness Month and the perfect time to start thinking...
+Sixty-seven million U.S. adults—about one in three—have high blood pressure, a condition that makes the heart work harder and raises the risk of heart disease and stroke.
+High Blood Pressure Awareness Month is a good reminder to take steps to lower ...

 After several hours of sitting at your work desk, it’s finally time for your break.
-The moment you stand up for your break, you realize that your legs are numb, stiff, or just won’t work.
-This is a common scenario experienced everyday by a variety of...
+The moment you stand up, you may find your legs numb, stiff, or unresponsive.
+This is a common scenario for many desk workers.
+Being devoted or working hard is not...